-To be more precise, we furnish a ROS package integrating the reactive ASP solver oClingo with the popular open-source ROS robotic middleware.
+To be more precise, we furnish a ROS package integrating the reactive ASP solver oClingo with the popular opensource ROS robotic middleware.
 The resulting system, called ROSoClingo, provides a generic method by which an ASP program can be used to control the behaviour of a robot and to respond to the results of the robot's actions.
 In this way, the ROSoClingo package plays the central role in fulfilling the need for high-level knowledge representation and reasoning in cognitive robotics by making details of integrating a highly capable reasoning framework within a ROS based system transparent for developers.
-In this regard, ROSoClingo can also function as an important component for bridging the gap between high-level task planning and low-level motion planning.
 In what follows, we provide the architecture and basic functioning of the ROSoClingo system.
 And we illustrate its operation via a case-study conducted with the ROS-based TurtleBot2 simulation in a Gazebo3 simulation of an office floor.
-The resulting work is publicly available4 and we are committed to submit the ROSoClingo package to the public ROS repository.